kayernyc/gpml-to-svg/README.md

 and `<TIME>` is the moment in the model when all the shapes you want converted exist.

+`<ROTATION FILE>` is an optional parameter if you want to specify a rotation file in a different location than any of the directories you list.
+Otherwise the CLI will look for a rotation file near files you have added as parameters.

 `node dist/index.js convert -c "<COLOR>" -t <TIME> <FULL PATH>`

 ### Example: